moebrowne/mountainofcode.co.uk/Apache-Hostname-Header.md

 - /images/some-image
 ---

-I was recently involved in setting up a complex load balanced Auto-scaling multi server setup and to make life easy wanted set a header that contained the servers hostname so I knew who behind the load balancer satisfied each request.
+I was recently involved in setting up a complex load balanced Auto-scaling multi server setup and to make life easy wanted set a header that contained the servers hostname so I knew which server behind the load balancer satisfied each request.

 I thought this would be easy...
 Nope!
 But I managed it and here's how...

 <!-- more -->

+## The Options

+There are 2 options and the one you want depends on which version of Apache you're using.
+You're more than likely using 2.4.7 as that's the version that ships with Ubuntu 14.04 LTS.

+If you are using <2.4.10 you will need to setup an environment variable as described next, other wise you can use the more elegant expression method, see even further below for that one

 ## Environment Variables